SixLabors/docs/articles/fonts/textblock.md

 - You want to measure once and render later with the same prepared shaping.
 - You need per-line interaction (hit testing, carets, selection) — see [Hit Testing and Caret Movement](texthittesting.md).
 - You want to walk the laid-out text line by line without materializing every line up front.

+### Practical guidance

+Use `TextMeasurer` for one-off answers.
+Use `TextBlock` when the shaped text becomes state: it will be measured more than once, rendered later, inspected line by line, hit-tested, or used for caret and selection behavior.
+Preparing the block once keeps measurement and rendering tied to the same shaping result.

+The line-layout APIs differ by coordinate model. `GetLineLayouts(...)` returns lines positioned as one stacked block, which is what you want when the text paints as a normal paragraph or label. `EnumerateLineLayouts()` returns line-local layouts, which is what you want when another system places each line into columns, frames, paths, or virtualized rows.
+Choosing the wrong one usually shows up as doubled offsets or lines that are positioned correctly by themselves but not as a block.

+Keep the prepared block tied to the `TextOptions` that created it.
+If font, culture, fallback, feature tags, or direction changes, prepare a new block rather than trying to reuse old layout state.